modalsoul0226/CheatBook/法外之地/Philosophy/Philosophers/1900/Walter Benjamin/works/The Work of Art in the Age of Mechanical Reproduction.md

 - In principle, the work of art has **always** been reproducible.
 What man has made, man has always been able to make again...

 - ([[Technology]]) Technological reproduction has been practised intermittently throughout history, at **widely separated intervals** though **with growing intensity**:

 	- Ancient Greeks - casting and embossing: bronzes, terracotta and coins.

 	- wood engraving: made graphic art technologically reproducible for the first time.

 	- Middle age - copperplate engraving and etching.

 	- Early nineteenth century - lithography

 	- Mere decades after - photography - in the process of pictorial reproduction the ***hand*** was for the first time relieved of the principal artistic responsibilities.

 ![image-book](https://criterion-production.s3.amazonaws.com/xpJzxC3KGLNkBjQu3UYoFw6YU2GTJj.png)

-- Around 1900 **technological reproduction** had reached a standard at which it had not merely begun to take the totality of tradition artworks as its province, imposing the most profound changes on the impact of such works; it had **even gained a place for itself among artistic modes of procedure**.
+- Around 1900 **technological reproduction** had reached a standard at which it had not merely begun to take the totality of tradition artworks as its province, imposing the most profound changes on the impact of such works.

+	- It had **even gained a place for itself among artistic modes of procedure**.

 [back to top](#contents)